zorael/kameloso/README.md

 `pass` is not the same as `authPassword`.
 It is supplied very early during login (or *registration*) to allow you to connect -- even before negotiating username and nickname, which is otherwise the very first thing to happen. `authPassword` is something that is sent to a services bot (like `NickServ` or `AuthServ`) after registration has finished and you have successfully logged onto the server.
 (In the case of SASL authentication, `authPassword` is used during late registration.)

+Mind that in some cases Twitch does not behave as a conventional IRC server.
+You cannot readily trust who is **+o** and who isn't, as it will oscillate to **-o** at regular intervals.
+It is also possible to leave a channel that you aren't in, and you cannot join a channel if that corresponding user doesn't exist.

 ## Use as a library

-The IRC event parsing bits are largely decoupled from the rest of the program, needing only some helper modules.
+The IRC event parsing bits are largely decoupled from the bot parts of the program, needing only some helper modules.

 * [`irc.d`](https://github.com/zorael/kameloso/blob/master/source/kameloso/irc.d)
 * [`ircdefs.d`](https://github.com/zorael/kameloso/blob/master/source/kameloso/ircdefs.d)